 - Contractor: BAM Construction

-The building houses the University's flagship European Cancer Stem Cell Research Institute and Neuroscience and Mental Health Research Institutes.
+The building houses the University's flagship European Cancer Stem Cell Research Institute and Neuroscience and Mental Health Innovation Institute.
 There are laboratories for the MRC Centre for Neuropsychiatric Genetics and Genomics.
 The building also houses a 150-person theatre and a public exhibition space.

 The building is named in honour of the late deputy Vice-Chancellor of the University and pioneering cognitive psychologist, Professor Hadyn Ellis.